Richard Impallaria: 2020

-Legal affairs and alleged law violations
+Legal affairs

 In 1982, Impallaria was charged with four counts of assault with intent to murder as a result of allegations that, "He tried to run down four people, including his mother and brother," and subsequently served three years probation for battery charge as a result of that incident.

 In August 2003, the Maryland Department of the Environment issued a citation to Impallaria after concrete, dirt, and other debris was dumped into a stream that leads into the Middle River from his property.
 In November, he was again issued a 30-day citation over pollution to the stream, and gave him 30 days to clean up the rubble.

 In July 2011, Impallaria filed a lawsuit as a mandamus action against Harford County sheriff Jesse Bane, alleging that Bane failed to prevent the withholding of personal property and license tags by T & S Towing, a local towing service company.
 In December 2011, Baltimore County Circuit Judge Barbara K. Howe dismissed Impallaria's claim with prejudice.

 In August 2016, Impallaria was arrested in Ocean City, Maryland, and charged with driving under the Influence.
 In April 2017, he was convicted and sentenced to two days in jail.
 He was originally sentenced to 60 days due to his previous traffic record, which includes over 50 various citations.

 On July 27, 2022, Impallaria was charged with multiple counts of theft and misconduct in office, alleging that he misused state funds involving a personal cottage and a district office in Essex, which is located outside of his district.
 On September 2, he was charged with illegal ammunition and gun possession by a prohibited individual.
-On January 13, 2023, Impallaria agreed to plead guilty to the misconduct charges and pay $44,100 in restitution to the state in a plea deal with prosecutors.
+On January 13, 2023, Impallaria agreed to plead guilty to the misconduct charges and pay $44,100 in restitution to the state in a plea deal with prosecutors; after completing these actions, his case was converted to a probation before judgement status in June 2023, removing the convictions from his record.
+In April 2023, he again agreed to plead guilty to the firearm possession charge and was sentenced to 18 months of unsupervised probation by Circuit Court Judge Robert Cahill.